mcronberg/MCronberg.Sap.ConsoleInput/README.md

 ## Console

-If needed you can use the ConsoleBinder to collect data for the model.
+If needed you can use the ConsoleBinder to make the user enter data for the model.
 Bind with:

 ```
 var s3 = ConsoleBinder.Bind<Settings>();